graphite-project/graphite-web/docs/config-carbon.rst

 The regular expression pattern will match any metric that ends with ``garbageCollections``.
 For example, ``com.acmeCorp.instance01.jvm.memory.garbageCollections`` would match, but ``com.acmeCorp.instance01.jvm.memory.garbageCollections.full`` would not.

-The retention line is saying that each datapoint represents 10 seconds, and we want to keep enough datapoints so that they add up to 14 days of data.
+The ``retentions`` line is saying that each datapoint represents 10 seconds, and we want to keep enough datapoints so that they add up to 14 days of data.

 Here's a more complicated example with multiple retention rates: